Anne of Denmark and the spa at Bath: Masque at Caversham

 At Caversham Park on 27 April, William Knollys, 1st Earl of Banbury and Lady Knollys put on an entertainment written by Thomas Campion.
 A description of the entertainment was printed in 1613.
 The queen was met by a 'Cynic' dressed as a wildman who debated with a 'Traveller' in elaborate costume.
 These two rode the short distance to the park gate and were met by two park keepers dressed in green perpetuana and two of Robin Hood's men, who sang for the queen in her coach.
 The entertainment continued in the hall of the house after supper.
 Eight pages in green satin introduced eight masque dancers, who invited the ladies in waiting to dance, and finally Anne of Denmark agreed to make "herself head of their revels, and graciously to adorn the place with her personal dancing".
 When she left Caversham, the Gardener and his workmen and three country maids gave a speech and sang.

 Bath in May

-At Bath, Théodore de Mayerne bathed Anne of Denmark in the King's Bath on 19/29 May 1613, noting the warm and gently bubbling water.
+Théodore de Mayerne gave some medications to Anne of Denmark at Lacock Abbey in May 1613.
+Mayerne held a meeting about her health, attended by her chamberlain George Carew, at Badminton or a house in Bath belonging to the Earl of Worcester on 5 May.
+Mayerne built up the queen's water treatment over a number of days, before she bathed in King's Bath.
+Mayerne noted the warm and gently bubbling water.

 While bathing, this year or in 1615, it was said that Anne of Denmark was surprised by a flame caused by natural gas in King's Bath, and thereafter used the New Bath or Queen's Bath where a column with a globe and crown and the inscription "Anna Regnum Sacrum" was added in her honour.
 A drawing dated 1672 and 1675 of the bath and the Hart Lodging in Bath, where she stayed, shows a related inscription "Annae Reginae Sacrum, 1618" across the parapet of the building, and the globe on top of the crowned column in the centre of the Queen's Bath.
 The drawing is held by the British Museum.